 A very checkered history of mining in most of Latin America has taught local communities to be wary of mining’s impact on their land, water, and way of life.
-Reputational management begins by winning the hearts and minds of locals and disproving many of the myths that fester in the minds of locals, based in part on historical precedent but also misinformation, often spread by mining opponents.
+Reputational risk management in Latin America begins by winning the hearts and minds of locals and disproving many of the myths that fester in the minds of locals, based in part on historical precedent but also misinformation, often spread by mining opponents.
 Regardless of what CSR programs are devised, the process should begin with a thorough surveying of the fears and aspirations of the local community.
 Without direct contact with the community, miners rely on intermediaries, who bring their own agendas to the table.
 Ultimately, it is the local community, a body of voters, whose opinions matter most in terms of reputation management.

 TURN INSIGHTS INTO ACTION

 In the battle to win over the local community and the national public, miners face a variety of opponents, including:

 - Local politicians and community leaders: They feel it is their right to receive personal benefit for supporting the mine and are often the ones orchestrating opposition tactics.
 In the vicinity of almost every mine in Latin America, there is a crooked local leader trying to extort benefit for himself.

 - NGOs: These are both well-intentioned and otherwise, and their ambitions sometimes lead them to provoke local conflict in spite of little evidence of miner wrongdoing.
 Today, some NGOs are active in training local communities on how to oppose mines in Colombia, Argentina, and Guatemala, among other countries.